 Drinking coffee is an integral part of many individuals' mornings.
 It is a legendary energy drink that can help conquer even the longest days.
 But there are many reasons why people want to replace coffee with tea.
 Some find coffee drinks too acidic to stomach while others feel wired and restless after just one cup.
 Tea is a great alternative because it is formulated to deliver a more subtle, yet powerful energy boost.
 Caffeinated teas are also available in a wide variety of flavors and strengths so it’s easy to pick the ones that are the best fit for you.

 The caffeine content of tea varies dramatically depending on the type of tea.
-Other factors such as where the tea is grown, how it is processed and brewing techniques can all affect how much caffeine is present in a given cup of tea.
+Other factors such as where the tea is grown, how it is processed and brewing techniques can all affect the caffeine levels in a given cup of tea.
 Herbal teas or tisanes do not contain any naturally occurring caffeine.
 Below, we've broken down the true teas and some popular coffee alternatives to highlight how much caffeine each contains.
 For reference, a cup of coffee contains 100 milligrams although some strong roasts can have even higher amounts.

 True teas—those made from the tea plant known as Camellia sinensis—contain different levels caffeine.
 In general, black tea contains the highest concentration of caffeine compared to the other true teas.
 There is one large exception here: matcha green tea.
 Black teas contain an average of 37 milligrams of caffeine, while some matcha teas contain close to 130 milligrams.
-Oolong and green tea contain around 31 milligrams of caffeine while pu-erh boasts 31 milligrams.
+Oolong and green tea contain around 31 milligrams of caffeine while pu-erh boasts 31 milligrams per 8-ounce cup of hot water.
 White tea is the least caffeinated tea of the true teas with just 27 milligrams per 8-ounce serving.
 South American yerba mate is a common alternative to coffee.
-Yerba mate contains 59 milligrams of caffeine and high concentrations of l-theanine amino acids that boost energy.
+Yerba mate contains 59 mg of caffeine and high concentrations of l-theanine amino acids that boost energy.

 It's easy to see that most teas have less caffeine than a cup of coffee.
 So why do so many people recommend replacing coffee with tea when you want to boost energy levels?
 Tea offers a smoother, more steady energy boost than coffee does.
 That means you can stay alert and focused without experiencing the downside of a crash afterwards.